ajschumacher/mergic/tennis/README.md

  "C Wozniack" a typo for the Dane
  "A Wozniak" Canadian

-Pliskova sisters
- but at least only Carolina was in the 2013 US Open

 THE KUZNETSOVAS ><
  one American, one Russian, and they were both in Wimbledon